iPhone screen protectors

 Privacy and matte tradeoffs are about viewing behavior, not just material

 Privacy protectors are for narrow viewing angles.
 They are useful when you want the person next to you to see less of your screen, but they are a poor fit if you often share photos, maps, or videos with someone beside you.
-Apple Store currently sells an iPhone 17 privacy protector, which is a good reminder that privacy is a real use case, not a niche accessory gimmick.
+The Apple Store currently sells an iPhone 17 privacy protector, a good reminder that privacy is a real use case, not a niche gimmick.

 Matte protectors solve a different problem.
 They cut reflected light and usually hide fingerprints better, but they also soften the image.
-That tradeoff is acceptable for navigation and text-heavy use, and less acceptable for anyone who wants the strongest OLED contrast.
+That tradeoff is fine for navigation and text-heavy use, and less acceptable for anyone who wants the strongest OLED contrast.

 Clear glass versus privacy versus matte